 - If an Order specifies an amount due for travel expenses, Customer will pay such amount on a fixed fee basis.
 If Customer requests a change to the timing of Canonical's performance of the Services after the timing is agreed, Customer will also be responsible for reimbursing Canonical any non-recoverable travel expenses incurred by Canonical (or Canonical's partner) with respect to the originally agreed performance timing.

-- Canonical may charge interest on any past due payment amounts, plus any related collection and legal costs.
-Such interest will accrue at the annual rate of 2% above the base rate of the Bank of England in force from the due date until the date of payment, or the highest rate allowable by applicable law (if lower).
+- Canonical may charge interest of 6% per annum on any past due payment amounts, plus any related collection and legal costs.
 Interest will accrue on a daily basis, whether before or after judgement.

 8. Warranty disclaimer.